 - Chardonnay: Chardonnay is considered a rich white wine, typically with a creamy texture and intense fruit flavor.
 If you go with a chardonnay, stick to an unoaked or lightly oaked variety, which has a stronger fruit flavor and brighter acidity.
 It pairs well with many different types of foods, including vegetables, white fish, shellfish, chicken, pork and veal.
 It’s also enjoyable on its own.

 - Riesling: Another versatile white wine type, riesling offers a crisp, aromatic quality, often with a slight mineral touch.
 Riesling ranges from very dry to incredibly sweet, so taste different brands to get the type you want.
 Riesling works well with almost any food, including shellfish, pork, vegetables and international foods.

 Red wine is a classic, sophisticated option popular at weddings as well.
 As with white wine, you’ll find a wide range of flavors, bodies and sweetness levels within each variety, so it’s always a good idea to taste before you buy.

 When it comes to red wine for a wedding, try one of these options:

 - Zinfandel: Zinfandel is almost exclusively an American wine, with few other locations growing the grapes.
-It is a spicy red wine with intense flavors, including dark berries, plums, cherries, chocolate and black pepper.
+It is a bold, zesty red wine with intense flavors, including dark berries, plums, cherries, chocolate and black pepper.
 Zinfandel also has a high alcohol content, so consider that fact before serving it at your wedding.
 Zinfandel pairs nicely with spicy foods, grilled meats, red meat and barbecue.